apstndb/spanner-mycli/README.md

 ## Transaction Tags and Request Tags

 You can set transaction tag using `SET TRANSACTION_TAG = "<tag>"`, and request tag using `SET STATEMENT_TAG = "<tag>"`.
+Note: `STATEMENT_TAG` is effective only in the next query.

 ```
 +------------------------------+